JuliaFirstOrder/StructuredOptimization.jl/docs/src/tutorial.md

 g(\mathbf{x}) =\lambda \| \mathbf{x} \|_1 + \delta_{\mathcal{S}} (\mathbf{x})
 ```

-which is separable, but not in a way that is obvious to the package: the sum of two prox-able operators is not always proxable.
+which is separable, but not in a way that is obvious to the package: a simple sum of two prox-able operators is not always proxable.
 This can be worked around by extending the library with a (simple) new ProximalOperator.
-On the other hand this problem would be accepted:
+On the other hand in this problem the sum is separable, and thus accepted:

 ```julia
 julia> @minimize ls( A*x - y ) + λ*norm(x[1:div(n,2)], 1) st x[div(n,2)+1:n] >= 1.0
 ```

-as the optimization variables $\mathbf{x}$ are partitioned into non-overlapping groups, preserving separability.

 !!! note